UPDATE 6-6-2022: Chill-N Nitrogen Ice Cream is now officially open in the Stonegate Crossing shopping plaza.

 An innovative ice cream store — without freezers! — is coming to Texas, with its first location in Fort Worth: Chill-N Nitrogen Ice Cream, or Chill-N for short, is a made-to-order nitrogen ice cream concept that will open at 2473 S. Hulen St. in the Stonegate Crossing shopping plaza, IE the same center as Trader Joe's.

-Chill-N was founded in Miami in 2012 by South Florida native Daniel Golik, and is one of the first liquid nitrogen ice cream concepts in the U.S. There are now nearly 10 locations across Florida with another dozen in development.
+Chill-N was founded in Miami in 2012 by South Florida native Daniel Golik, and is one of the first liquid nitrogen ice cream concepts in the U.S. There are locations across Florida with another dozen in development.

 Each serving of ice cream is flash frozen before customers' eyes, using proprietary technology that can produce large quantities of ice cream rapidly without sacrificing consistency or individuality.